-For pests that had been considered by the Australian Government Department of Agriculturein other risk assessments and for which import policies already exist, a judgement was made on the likelihood of entry of pests on the commodity and whether existing policy is adequate to manage the risks associated with its import.
+For pests that have been considered by the Australian Government Department of Agriculture and Water Resources in other risk assessments and for which import policies already exist, a judgement was made on the probability of entry of pests on the commodity and whether existing policy is adequate to manage the risks associated with its import.
 Where appropriate, the previous risk assessment was taken into consideration when developing the new policy.